michbud98/cloud-intelligent-building/README.md

 # cloud-intelligent-building
 Collection of programs running inside intelligent building

-InfluxDB 2.0 Cloud database url: https://eu-central-1-1.aws.cloud2.influxdata.com/
+Uses InfluxDB 2.0 Cloud database url: https://eu-central-1-1.aws.cloud2.influxdata.com/

+## Branch telegraf_legacy
+This branch stores old scripts which used telegraf and MQTT.
+This branch is no longer maintained.

 ## Initial setup of TIG on RPI4:
 1. Create .env file next to docker-compose file